ericceg/trajectory/README.md

 - I wanted a local-first solution to analyze my workout data without relying on cloud platforms or accounts.
 - I wanted to get the most out of my workout data.
 Having collected so many data points over the years, I wanted a way to explore and analyze it in more depth, beyond what the usual fitness platforms offer (and more tailored to my needs).
 See [Advanced Analytics](#advanced-analytics) for more details and some useful examples.
 - I wanted to learn about Tauri and Rust by building a real-world app.
-- Last but not least, I was inspired by the "you can just build it" philosophy by [Peter Steinberger](https://github.com/steipete).
+- Last but not least, I was inspired by the "you can just do things" philosophy expressed by [Peter Steinberger](https://github.com/steipete) and many others.

-## Download
+## Installation

 1. Open the [latest release](https://github.com/ericceg/trajectory/releases/latest)
 2. Download the `.dmg` asset